Circle of Control, Influence, And Concern: Understanding the Control Dynamics

 Where Should You Focus Your Energy?

-So, ensure that your proactive focus targets areas that will propel you forward on your journey of self-fulfillment.
+Ensure your proactive attention targets areas that will advance your self-fulfillment.

 Proactive Mindset vs. Reactive Mindset